ixp123/auto-setup/README.md

 To use auto-setup run the following commands:

-sudo chmod +x auto-setup.sh
+sudo chmod +x quickset.sh

-./auto-setup.sh
+./quickset.sh

-  All auto-setup does is, makes a github and .fonts directory
+  All quickset does is, makes a github and .fonts directory

-  Installs a required font for ST

   ## Clones my repos: bspwm, sxhkd, bashrc, and myfonts